AdobeDocs/core-services.es-ES/help/interface/core-services/core-services.md

 ## Analytics y Target: Sincronización del ID de cliente {#section_AD473A6A21C1446498E700363F9A8437}

-As a part of setting up the Experience Cloud ID service, Adobe recommends for Analytics and [!DNL Target] that you synchronize your [customer IDs](https://docs.adobe.com/content/help/en/id-service/using/reference/authenticated-state.html) with the Experience Cloud.
+As a part of setting up the Experience Cloud ID Service, Adobe recommends for Analytics and [!DNL Target] that you synchronize your [customer IDs](https://docs.adobe.com/content/help/en/id-service/using/reference/authenticated-state.html) with the Experience Cloud.

 In Adobe Target, the `mbox3rdpartyid` needs to get the customer ID and send it to [!DNL Target].
 (Consulte [Trabajo con atributos del cliente](https://docs.adobe.com/content/help/en/target/using/audiences/visitor-profiles/working-with-customer-attributes.html) en [!DNL Target].)